Stranger6667/pyanyapi/README.rst

 ~~~~~~~~~~~~~

 Lxml provide interesting feature - objectified interface for XML.
 It
 converts whole XML to Python object.
-This parser doesn't requrie any
+This parser doesn't require any
 settings.
 E.g:

 .. code:: python